abhijeetk/af-binder/docs/afb-migration-v1-to-v2.md

 their clients (subcalls).
 With ***bindings*** version 2 comes also synchronous requests for both cases.

-So when migrating to bindings version 2, a developper can consider to replace the asynchronous requests (with asynchronous call back) by synchronous ones.
+So when migrating to bindings version 2, a developer can consider to replace the asynchronous requests (with asynchronous call back) by synchronous ones.

 See functions ***afb_service_call_sync*** and ***afb_req_subcall_sync***.

-Optionnaly, removes explicit struct
+Optionally, removes explicit struct
 -----------------------------------

 The new definitions now includes **typedefs** for common